cem327/SkillsToLearn/README.md

 ## Overview

-Bu proje, çeşitli online iş ilanı sitelerinden job postları çekerek, bu ilanlarda kullanılan kelimeleri analiz eden ve sirketler tarafından istenilen yetenekleri sıralayan bir sistemdir.
+This project is a system that retrieves job posts from various online job listing sites, analyzes the words used in these posts, and ranks the skills desired by companies.

-## Proje Amaçları
+## Project Objectives

-- İş ilanlarının içeriğini çekme ve depolama.
+*   Fetching and storing the content of job posts.
-- İş ilanlarındaki kelimeleri analiz etme.
+*   Analyzing the words in job posts.
-- Sirketler tarafından istenilen yetenekleri belirleme ve sıralama.
+*   Identifying and ranking the skills desired by companies.

-## Kullanılan Teknolojiler
+## Technologies Used

-- Lombok
+*   Lombok
-- Hibernate
+*   Hibernate
-- PostgreSQL
+*   PostgreSQL
-- Node.js
+*   Node.js
-- Apache Commons CSV
+*   Apache Commons CSV
-- Gradle
+*   Gradle

-## Katkıda Bulunma
+## How to Contribute

 Mail ile iletisime gecebilirsiniz. <cmylmz327@hotmail.com>